gazebosim/docs/garden/ros2_integration.md

 communication between them.
 This can help in many aspects; we can receive data or commands from ROS and apply it to Gazebo and vice versa.

-## ros_ign_bridge
+## ros_gz_bridge

-`ros_ign_bridge` provides a network bridge which enables the exchange of messages between ROS 2 and Gazebo Transport.
+`ros_gz_bridge` provides a network bridge which enables the exchange of messages between ROS 2 and Gazebo Transport.
 Its support is limited to only certain message types.
-Please, check this [README](https://github.com/gazebosim/ros_ign/blob/ros2/ros_ign_bridge/README.md) to verify if your message type is supported by the bridge.
+Please, check this [README](https://github.com/gazebosim/ros_gz/blob/ros2/ros_gz_bridge/README.md) to verify if your message type is supported by the bridge.

 ## Requirements